averyrijos/logic/Theorems/Theorem: Λ-Invariance Convergence Theorem.md

 **Given:**

 - $D_i = \frac{|I(\Lambda_i)|}{|S_i|}$ — invariance density.

-    *English translation:*
-    Invariance density is the number of invariants divided by the number of states.

 - $\delta_{\min}$ — minimum invariance density for coherence with $\Lambda$ (from Corollary 2).

-    *English translation:*
-    The lowest allowed invariance density for the system to remain coherent.

 - $\Lambda$-INV Axiom — guarantees existence of invariants in valid $\Lambda_i$ but does not forbid their erosion under admissible morphisms.

 **Step 1 — Closed System Without Regeneration**